 Individuals will vary in the time taken to attain competence, and so it is not possible to determine, for example, how many repetitions of the technique/task may be required until competence is achieved.

 Good supervision can reinforce and enhance learning outcomes, but equally inappropriate supervision can have negative consequences, occasionally promulgating out-of-date or simply poor practices.
-The Article 24(1)(c) person should evaluate the suitability of supervisors, with regard to their adoption of current good practice, ability to communicate and train staff members.
+The Article 24(1)(c) person should ensure that the suitability of supervisors is evaluated, with regard to their adoption of current good practice, ability to communicate and train staff members.
 The trainee should be encouraged to discuss/challenge practices that seem not to be in line with learned/best practice approaches, including with the person responsible for training and competence.

 A well-integrated training, supervision and competence assessment programme is essential, with record-keeping which allows all those involved to determine current competence.
 Ideally, each person should have a formal training plan outlining their personal objectives and the knowledge and practical skills required.
-Regular reviews of this personal development plan with supervisor, competence assessor, manager/direct superior, and person responsible for ensuring adequate education, competence and continuous training (Art 24(1)(c)) would be best practice.
+Regular reviews of this personal development plan with supervisor, competence assessor, manager/direct superior, and/or person responsible for ensuring adequate education, competence and continuous training (Art 24(1)(c)) would be best practice.

 Entrustable professional activity